subvertnormality/mosaic/README.md

 ### Pattern

-In _Patterning_, the 'pattern' is a central pillar.
-Think of it as a sequence enriched with 64 trigs, 64 notes, 64 velocities, and timing linked to each trig.
+In _Patterning_, the 'pattern' is the central pillar.
+Think of it as a sequence enriched with 64 trigs, 64 notes, 64 velocities, and length data for each trig.
 Each pattern spans 64 steps.

 In the world of _Patterning_, notes don't strictly adhere to a single scale.
-They echo their position within the chosen scale, measured by distance from the root.
+Instead, they are valued by their position within the chosen scale, measured by distance from the root.
 Take C major for instance: C is your starting point.
-One step up brings you to D, and one step down lands on B. _Patterning_ ensures you remain within your selected scale (though there are ways to flirt with notes outside of it, which we'll delve into later).
+One step up brings you to D, and one step down lands on B. If you were to change the applied scale to E minor, the root of your pattern would now be E, one step up would output F sharp, one down would be D.

+_Patterning_ ensures you remain within your selected scale (though there are ways to flirt with notes outside of it, which we'll delve into later).
 You'll find several methods to adjust scales seamlessly as you go, which we'll cover  shortly.

 ### Channel

 The 'channel' is the second crucial component in _Patterning_.
 Through a channel, you decide the musical device to play and the specifics of its sound.
 You select the channel's MIDI device, pick the MIDI output, choose the MIDI channel, the scale, and set up trig locks and their related destinations.
 Additionally, you can assign various patterns to one channel.
-Remember, a single pattern can be linked to multiple channels, and while each channel operates in monophonic mode, several can send signals to the same MIDI device.
+Remember, a single pattern can be linked to multiple channels, and while each channel is monophonic, several can send signals to the same MIDI device.

 When two patterns overlap in one channel and their trigs coincide, the outcome depends on the channel's 'merge mode'.
 There are several merge modes, each with its own characteristic.
 This feature encourages designing patterns that, when they overlap, produce intriguing results.